 A few years back I had the privilege of walking alongside someone who was dealing with depression.
 For privacy reasons, I won't reveal her name.
 However, I can tell you that at the time she was a young (21 years old), beautiful, creative, brave, vibrant woman who had been struggling with major depression since her early high school days.

-The reason I share this journey with you is not to tell her story – that is for her to tell – but to empower others who live with depression that there is always help.
+The reason I share this journey with you isn't to tell her story – that's for her to tell – but to empower others who live with depression that there's always help.
 You just need to know how to ask for it and where to look.

 For some people, especially those living with depression, change is a frightening prospect and one to be respected.
 However, if properly managed and under the right supervision. people living with depression can enjoy the life coaching experience while growing and developing into the people they want to be.

 I write this story from a life coach’s perspective.
 In our training, we're taught that it's not our job to fix people.
 Everyone already has the resources available within them – they just need to know how to tap into this powerful source.

 We're also taught that every prospective client that approaches us for life coaching needs to be informed that we're life coaches, not counselors or psychologists.
 With that being said, many counselors and psychologists are incorporating the principles of life coaching into their own practices (which I find extremely exciting!)

 If we suspect or are told that our client is dealing with depression, it's our responsibility to recommend that person seek the right help from those who are trained with the relevant skills and knowledge.

 I have worked with many clients who do have depression but are on medication, have had the necessary assistance from trained mental health practitioners, and now feel that they're in control of their depression and ready to tackle some new changes in their lives.